AstroTechies/astroneermodding/docs/standards/metadatav2.rst

 =====================

 .. note::
-    If you are looking for metadata v1 standard, it has moved :doc:`here <./metadatav1>`.
+    If you are looking for the metadata v1 standard, it has moved :doc:`here <./metadatav1>`.
-    Please note that metadata v1 standard is outdated, and it's recommended to use metadata v2 standard.
+    Please note that the metadata v1 standard is outdated.
+New mods SHOULD use the metadata v2 standard.

 The following describes Schema Version 2.